SadgiSharma/SQLForDataScience/README.md

 7. Find the top 3 users based on their total number of reviews:

-	SQL code used to arrive at answer:Select id, review_count, name
+	SQL code used to arrive at answer:
+	Select id, review_count, name
         From user
         Order by review_count desc
         Limit 3;

 	Copy and Paste the Result Below: